-The best crop or livestock to grow in your county?
+Here is the best crop or livestock for your county

 Commercial farmers like to invest in the best crop or livestock value chain in your area.
 If you focus on it, you will make the least efforts to grow it to get the highest yields and income.
 But, which is the most profitable crops to grow in Kenya?
 In this article, we give you a list of the most viable crops and livestock to raise in each of the Kenya’s 47 counties.